hydrodynamicstability/statquotes/README.md

 - "A preoccupation with the logic of mathematics and the overemphasis of a convention called rigor are among the best known means for stifling interest in mathematics as a crutch to common sense."

-  - Ivan S. Sokolnikoff and Raymond M. Reddheffer (1958)
+  - Ivan S. Sokolnikoff and Raymond M. Redheffer (1958)

   - *Mathematics of Physics and Modern Engineering*.
 McGraw-Hill.